windisch/ansible-role-cmd-utils/README.md

 This ansible role installs and configures a lot of useful command line tools.
 The configurations are highly customized und mainly fit to my purposes.
-Feel free to work and adapt it to your needs.
+Feel free to adapt it to your needs.

-## Tools
+## Utilities

+The following software packages are installed and configured:

 - `zsh`: **The** shell for unix-like systems
 - `oh-my-zsh`: Collection of useful tools and configurations around `zsh`